endjin/dotnet-adr/README.md

 ## What are Architectural Decision Records?

 Context drives intent, which manifests as code.
 This is the socio-technical contract of modern software development.
 If over time, code is the only remaining archeological artefact, we are simply left with *effect* without knowing the *cause*.

-Over the last decade we have found immense value in [Gherkin](https://specflow.org/learn/gherkin/) based [Executable Specifications](https://gojko.net/books/specification-by-example/) to describe the behaviour of a system; in fact the Gherkin ([Specflow](https://specflow.org/)) feature files have often outlived the original code and have been used to re-implement the system using a more modern language or framework.
+Over the last decade we have found immense value in [Gherkin](https://specflow.org/learn/gherkin/) based [Executable Specifications](https://gojko.net/books/specification-by-example/) to describe the behaviour (or intent) of a system; in fact the Gherkin ([Specflow](https://specflow.org/)) feature files have often outlived the original code and have been used to re-implement the system using a more modern language or framework.

+Now we have the code, and the intent (Gherkin Executable Specification), but we're still missing an artefact that captures the context.
+Architectural Decision Records (ADRs) fill this requirement exceedingly well.
+ADRs are simple text documents (our preferred format is Markdown) which Précis some or all of the following aspects of a decision:

+- Context
+- Assumptions
+- Rationale
+- Decision
+- Consequences

+Brevity is the key to the power of ADRs; The 1st [Law of Simplicity](http://lawsofsimplicity.com/) is "Reduce", and  https://www.cnbc.com/2018/04/23/what-jeff-bezos-learned-from-requiring-6-page-memos-at-amazon.html http://lawsofsimplicity.com/

 ## Why we adopted ADRs